 "Always assume the camera is rolling!"
 Mahihko announced loudly, jabbing a finger into the air emphatically.
 "I only need a waiver if I try to sell it!"

 "Also not true," the other lupine sighed.
 "And you really don’t know what the Prime Directive is?
 How the hell do you know what a croo-pee-ay is, but not know about Star Trek?"

 "I’m not a nerd, you’re a nerd," Lone mumbled.
 "Star Trek is the shit.
 And um…I mean…it’s…my holster, though."
-He glanced up at Riffraff uncomfortably, receiving an equally awkward look from the even-larger male.
+He glanced up at Riffraff uncomfortably, receiving an equally awkward look from the even-larger horse.
 "I mean.
 You know.
 It’s made for…my size.
 And he’s…bigger?"

 Lone sighed again, rubbing slowly at the bridge of his muzzle but grudgingly undoing his belt with his other hand to remove the holster above his tail.
 "Fine, fine."

 "What are these names you keep calling me?"
 Riffraff asked, though his hesitance made it clear he wasn’t sure he wanted to know.
 He reached out for the leather holster when the white-furred lupine offered it, tucking the shotgun under one arm as he examined the simple accessory.
 "I’m not familiar with them and...I don’t know if you’re insulting me or not."
 He didn’t find it overly difficult to piece together how it worked, taking a moment to undo his own belt and string it into place at the base of his spine.